 Here are some sample questions you might ask during a reference check:

 This is the best way to determine the financial responsibility of a tenant.
 Don’t consider someone with a score under 600 unless they can provide additional financial documentation like bank statements and employment contracts.
 Keep in mind that low scores could be because the tenant is new to the country and thus does not accurately reflect their financial record.
 Financially secure tenants should score above 700.

-Families or households with expectant mothers and pet owners typically stay longer in one place, and thus reducing the chance of tenant turnover.
+When you’ve narrowed down your list of potential tenants, take some time to consider what stage of life a prospective client is in.
+It can help determine your choice.
+For example, families or households with expectant mothers and pet owners typically stay longer in one place, thus reducing the chance of tenant turnover and the associated costs.

 The Liv Rent App is Here to Help Landlords

-If you’re a Vancouver based landlord, you may want to try out our Liv Rent app.
+If you’re a Vancouver based landlord, try out our Liv Rent app.
 There are hundreds of tenants, actively looking for places to rent in the city.
 But, most importantly, you can lease your rental directly in the app, get a Liv Score (similar to a credit score) on your potential renter, as well as view their detailed bio.